rossgrat/wubzduh/README.md

     - `-l` displays listening sockets
     - `-n` shows ports numerically instead of by name
     - `-p` shows processes using the sockets
+- Caddy has a systemd unit that should be made use of, the default config for Caddy is in `/etc/caddy/Caddyfile`.
+In order to prevent duplicate Caddyfiles, it is neccessary to use the above commands with `--config /etc/caddy/Caddyfile`

 ## Initial Deployment
 - Initial deployment for `web` is done with `remote-setup.sh`